Load balancing Red Hat OpenStack

 Topology

-About Layer 7 SNAT mode
+About Layer 7 Reverse Proxy

-Layer 7 SNAT mode uses a proxy (HAProxy) at the application layer.
+Layer 7 Reverse Proxy uses a proxy (HAProxy) at the application layer.
 Inbound requests are terminated on the load balancer and HAProxy generates a new corresponding request to the chosen Real Server.
 As a result, Layer 7 is typically not as fast as the Layer 4 methods.
 Layer 7 is typically chosen when either enhanced options such as SSL termination, cookie based persistence, URL rewriting, header insertion/deletion etc. are required, or when the network topology prohibits the use of the Layer 4 methods.
 The image below shows an example network diagram for this mode.

-Layer 7 SNAT mode is not transparent by default, i.e. the Real Servers will not see the source IP address of the client, they will see the load balancer’s own IP address by default, or any other local appliance IP address if preferred (e.g. the VIP address).
+Layer 7 Reverse Proxy is not transparent by default, i.e. the Real Servers will not see the source IP address of the client, they will see the load balancer’s own IP address by default, or any other local appliance IP address if preferred (e.g. the VIP address).
 This can be configured per Layer 7 VIP.
 If required, the load balancer can be configured to provide the actual client IP address to the Real Servers in 2 ways.
 Either by inserting a header that contains the client’s source IP address, or by modifying the Source Address field of the IP packets and replacing the IP address of the load balancer with the IP address of the client.
 For more information on these methods please refer to Transparency at Layer 7.

 Requires no mode-specific configuration changes to the load balanced Real Servers.

-Port translation is possible with Layer 7 SNAT mode, e.g. VIP:80 → RIP:8080 is supported.
+Port translation is possible with Layer 7 Reverse Proxy, e.g. VIP:80 → RIP:8080 is supported.